 Snowcock are very jumpy.
 It is very easy to flush snowcock even when they are on the next ridge.
 Proceed with caution.

 Watch a video posted on the American Birding Association site on the catch and release program of the Himalayan Snowcock.
 This is a priceless video from the Nevada Fish and Game Commission called "The Himalayan Snow Partridge Story".
 This is a 24:31 minute video that documents the entire transplant process starting in Hunza Pakistan as well as the incubation process in Nevada to the final release in the Ruby Mountains.

 Listen to a snowcock:

 The Himalayan Snowcock can be noisy birds.
 They make noise when they feed and it also has an alarm call when it is startled and flies.
 The snowcock I have seen will make this alarm call most if not the whole time it is flying.
 Below is the recording of 2 Ruby Mountain Himalayan Snowcock as they glided past.

 Photo taken by Bruce Thompson 1st weekend April 04.

 Himalayan Snowcock tours to Island Lake in the Ruby Mountains.

-Trips are now offered to Island Lake for wildlife viewing.
-If you are interested, email me at email@example.com.
+Tours are offered to Island Lake for wildlife viewing.
+If you are interested, email Larry at email@example.com for more details.

 All hikes would start at the Island Lake trail-head.
-Possible wildlife sightings could be Himalayan Snowcock, Rosy Red Finch, grouse, raptors, pica, mule deer, and mountain goats.
-The cost is $150 plus $20 per person per day.
+Possible wildlife sightings could be Himalayan Snowcock, Rosy Red Finch, dusky grouse, raptors, pica, mule deer, and mountain goats.
+The cost is $200 per day.
 Transportation to the trail-head can be arraigned if needed at an additional cost.

 Anyone coming to the Ruby Mountains should also consider visiting the Ruby Lake National Wildlife Refuge which is an oasis for migratory birds and other wildlife.